 The best way is to hold them not more than 20 minutes at a time.

-Excessive coddling or handling can lead to aggression, hyperactivity, and other behavioral problems.
+Excessive coddling or handling by pet parents can lead to aggression, hyperactivity, and other behavioral problems.
 You should also avoid hugging or kissing the pup, as it will see these actions as being dominant.

 How To Hold A Puppy Without Spoiling Him?

 Puppies need to be cuddled and held, but there are some things you have to keep in mind when holding a puppy so that you don’t spoil him or her.